MichaelCurrin/auto-commit-msg/docs/README.md

 - [Features](features.md)
     - What it can do, upcoming features, and how it works
 - [User manual](manual/)
-    - How to use the installed extension.
+    - How to install and use the installed extension.
 - [Development](development/)
     - Guide for developers to set up and run locally.
     - Useful for testing your changes before contributing a PR.